thomasvvugt/fiber-boilerplate/README.md

-# Fiber Boilerplate
+# Fiber V2 Boilerplate
-A boilerplate for the Fiber web framework
+A boilerplate for the Fiber web framework V2 forked from thomasvvugt/fiber-boilerplate

 ## Configuration